samaita/blog/content/posts/benchmark-api-performance-using-wrk-brief-guide.md

 3. **Max** - The maximum response time observed during the test.
 Lower is better.
 4. **+/- Stdev** - The percentage of requests whose response time falls within one standard deviation of the average.
 A higher percentage indicates more predictable performance.

-Then we have several additonal informations as well:
+Then you have several additonal informations as well:
 1. **Total Requests** - The total number of requests sent to the server during the test duration.
-2. **Test Duration** - The duration of the test, we might defined 10s, but actual duration might excess a bit.
+2. **Test Duration** - The duration of the test, you might defined 10s, but actual duration might excess a bit.
 3. **Data Transferred** - The total amount of data transferred from the server in megabytes.
 4. **Requests/sec** - The average number of requests per second handled by the server over the entire test duration.
 5. **Transfer/sec** - The average data transfer rate from the server in megabytes per second.

-Based on this result, we can say that the `Hello World` endpoint is high performant.
+Based on this result, you can say that the `Hello World` endpoint is high performant.

 ## Ensure The Test is Valid